1993 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Rare 1993 Half Dollar Error List

-Doubled die errors occur when the working die receives multiple impressions from the master hub at slightly different angles or positions, creating visible doubling on design elements.
+A Doubled Die Obverse (DDO) error occurs when the working die receives multiple impressions from the master hub at slightly different angles, creating visible doubling on the design elements.
+Think of it as the mint “stamping” the design onto the die twice but not perfectly aligned.

 CoinVaueChecker App 10

-Value determination centers on the clarity and extent of the ear doubling, with specimens showing clean, well-defined secondary lines in excellent overall condition being most desirable.
-The subtle nature of this variety makes preservation of fine portrait details crucial for proper appreciation and authentication by collectors.
+This variety requires magnification to properly identify.
+Value centers on the clarity and extent of the ear doubling, with specimens showing clean, well-defined secondary lines in excellent overall condition being most desirable.
+Because this is a subtle variety, having a third-party attribution from PCGS or NGC significantly increases its marketability and value.

 Where to Sell Your 1993 Half Dollar?